 This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Curious about what’s on the quieter side of St. John, opposite from all the bars and commercialism of Cruz Bay?
 If you’ve visited this site before, you know that not only am I a huge fan of St John in the US Virgin Islands, but also that I am enamored with peaceful Coral Bay.
-This may be surprising, since Coral Bay is on the total opposite side of the island from the ferry dock, has less shopping available, and is a little further from the beaches.
+This may be surprising, since Coral Bay is on the total opposite side of the island from the ferry dock, has less shopping available, and is slightly further from the beaches.

 There is actually much to love about this side of the island, and I’m about to explain why.
 Yes, Coral Bay does lack some of the conveniences that Cruz Bay offers, but do not be afraid to stay here.